Keyfactor/remote-file-orchestrator/readme_source.md

 2. When creating/configuring a certificate store in Keyfactor Command, you will see a "Change Credentials" link after entering in the destination client machine (IP or DNS).
 This link **must** be clicked on to present the credentials dialog.
 However, WinRM does not require that you enter separate credentials.
 Simply click SAVE in the resulting dialog without entering in credentials to use the credentials that the Keyfactor Orchestrator Service is running under.
 Alternatively, you may enter separate credentials into this dialog and use those to connect to the orchestrated server.

 **SSH Key-Based Authentiation**
+1. When creating a Keyfactor certificate store for the remote file orchestrator extension, you may supply a user id and password for the certificate store credentials (directly or through one of Keyfactor Command's PAM integrations), or you can use a user id and SSH private key.
+Both PKCS#1 (BEGIN RSA PRIVATE KEY) and PKCS#8 (BEGIN PRIVATE KEY) formats are SUPPORTED.
+If using the normal Keyfactor Command credentials dialog without PAM integration, just copy and paste the full SSH private key into the Password textbox.

 ## Remote File Orchestrator Extension Installation
 1. Create the certificate store types you wish to manage.
 Please refer to the individual sections devoted to each supported store type later in this README.